 Within fifteen (15) instructional days after the hearing, the Hearing Officer shall render a decision in writing.
 Such decision shall include findings of fact, conclusions of law, and orders, if necessary, which will be binding on all parties.
-The dated decision shall be sent by mail to the parent and the superintendent of the school, and shall contain Notice of the Right to Appeal the decision.
+The dated decision shall be sent by mail to the parent and the Superintendent of the school, and shall contain Notice of Right to Appeal the decision.
 The decision shall be implemented no later than twenty (20) instructional days following the date of the decision, unless review is sought by either party.
-Should the parent/guardian be represented by legal course and ultimately prevail on the issues at administrative and/or judicial proceedings, the parent/guardian may be entitled to payment of all or part of the attorney fees and the cost incurred by the parent/guardian.
+Should the parent/guardian be represented by legal course and ultimately prevail on the issues at administrative and/or judicial proceedings, the parent/guardian may be entitled to payment of all or part of the attorney fees and the cost incurred by the parent/guarding.

-- 16. Request a review (appeal) of the hearing should you not prevail.
-The following details the procedure: - a) A petition to review (appeal) the decision of a Hearing Officer may be made by any party to the hearing.
-The request must be in writing, filed with the Department of Education and the opposing party, be specific as to the objections, and be filed within twenty - (20) instructional days of the date the Hearing Officer's decision is received.
+- Request a review (appeal) of the hearing should you not prevail.
+The following details the procedure: - O A petition to review (appeal) the decision of a Hearing Officer may be made by any party to the hearing.
+The request must be in writing, filed with the Department of Education and the opposing party, be specific as to the objections, and be file within twenty (20) instructional days of the date the Hearing Officer's decision is received.
 A Board of Appeals shall conduct an impartial review of the record as a whole and may, at its election, conduct its review with or without oral argument.
 Such review shall be conducted within twenty (20) instructional days of the receipt of the Petition for Review, unless either party requests an extension of time or the Board, on its own motion, extends the timelines.

-- b) The Board shall ensure a transcription is prepared of its review and made available through the Department of Education upon request of any party. - c) Any party disagreeing with the decision of the Board of Appeals may appeal to a civil court with jurisdiction. - d) A parent represented by legal counsel during the proceedings of a Due Process Hearing, appeal or civil action may be entitled to reimbursement for legal fees if the parent ultimately prevails. - Ask for payment of reasonable attorney fees if you are successful on your claim. - 18.
-File a local grievance to resolve complaints of discrimination.

-The procedure is as follows:

-- a) An alleged grievance under Section 504 must be filed in writing, fully setting out the circumstances giving rise to such grievance. - b) Such claims must be made in writing and filed with the following individual:
+- The Board shall ensure a transcription is prepared of its review and made available through the Department of Education upon request of any party. - Any party disagreeing with the decision of the Board of Appeals may appeal to a civil court with jurisdiction. - o A parent represented by legal counsel during the proceedings of a Due Process Hearing, appeal or civil action may be entitled to reimbursement for legal fees if the parent ultimately prevails. - Ask for payment of reasonable attorney fees if you are successful on your claim. - File a local grievance to resolve complaints of discrimination. - The procedure is as follows: - An alleged grievance under Section 504 must be filed in writing, fully setting out the circumstances giving rise to such grievance. - O Such claims must be made in writing and filed with the following individual:

-Assistant Superintendent of Personnel and Student Services Lake Central School Corporation 8260 Wicker Avenue St. John, IN 46373
+Director of Human Resources Lake Central School Corporation 8260 Wicker Ave.
+St. John, IN 46373